JamesHarrison/openob/README.md

 OpenOB requires network connectivity of at least 128kbps to support a stable link.
 A recommended bandwidth of 256kbps permits some more leeway when it comes to IP overhead and so on.

 You need ports open to accept audio coming into a link.
-By default OpenOB needs ports 3000-3002 open.
+By default OpenOB needs ports 3000-3002/udp open, along with 6379/tcp for Redis on your configuraiton host (usually your receiver).
 You do not need to open these on a transmitter, only a receiver.

 You can change the port range used with the command line flag -p, which sets the first port number.